David Syrett

-David Syrett (January 8, 1939 in White Plains, New York – October 18, 2004 in Leonia, New Jersey) was Distinguished Professor of History at Queens College, City University of New York in Flushing, New York, and a widely respected researcher and documentary editor on eighteenth-century British naval history and the Battle of the Atlantic during World War Two.
+David Syrett (January 8, 1939 – October 18, 2004) was an American academic who was Distinguished Professor of History at Queens College, City University of New York in Flushing, New York, and a researcher and documentary editor on eighteenth-century British naval history and the Battle of the Atlantic during World War Two.

 Early life and education

 The son of the well-known historian of the early American republic and editor of the Papers of Alexander Hamilton, Harold Syrett (d.
-1984), David Syrett was graduated from Columbia University in 1961.
-After completing his M.A. at Columbia in 1964, he went on the University of London, where he completed his Ph.D. in 1966 with a thesis on “Shipping and the American War.
+1984), David Syrett was born in White Plains, New York and graduated from Columbia University in 1961.
+After completing his M.A. at Columbia in 1964, he went on the University of London, where he completed his Ph.D. in 1966 with a thesis on “Shipping and the American War."
+He died in Leonia, New Jersey.